sumitdotml/autograd/README.md

 - [x] Linear layer
 - [x] Backward pass
 - [x] MSE loss
-- [ ] Broadcasting in backward pass (*_currently facing an issue_)
+- [x] Broadcasting in backward pass
+- [ ] Found significant gradient difference issue while testing the same data with PyTorch, currently trying to fix it

 (will add more as I go along)

 Trying my best to not touch PyTorch and implement everything using pure numpy and basic python.

+## Update Logs
+- 2025/02/06: Managed to fix the broadcasting issue.
+Tried tallying the forward pass as well as the gradients of `W` and `b` during backprop with PyTorch: forward pass seems to be correct.
+There is a ignificant difference in the `W` and `b` gradients (check [notebook](./notebook.ipynb) for details) compared to that of PyTorch, so going to see what I've done wrong there.
-> *Currently facing an issue with broadcasting in the backward pass for the linear layer  ever since I changed the Value class to support not only scalars but also numpy arrays.
-Will try to fix this tomorrow.*
+- 2025/02/01: Currently facing an issue with broadcasting in the backward pass for the linear layer  ever since I changed the Value class to support not only scalars but also numpy arrays.
+Will try to fix this tomorrow.

 ---